turingschool/lesson_plans/ruby_03-professional_rails_applications/understanding_multitenancy.md

 * What other ways might a software company support multiple tenants -- multi-instance (self-hosted) vs single-instance (SaaS)
 * Marketplace / Platform / Whitelabel -- very common software product patterns
-* Economics of a multitenant product -- what is the additional value that the platform owner is providing?
+* Economics of a multi-tenant product -- what is the additional value that the platform owner is providing?

 __Multitenancy Scoping, Security, and Authorization Concerns__